nataly-enne/nataly-enne/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='100"'>

-I'm Nátaly Enne, a Full Stack developer and a lover of _front-end technologies_ from Brazil.
-I'm an undergraduate student in Information Technology at Federal University of Rio Grande do Norte (UFRN).
+I'm Nátaly Enne, a Full Stack developer and a lover of _front-end_ technologies from Brazil.
+I'm an undergraduate student in Information Technology and Computer Science at Federal University of Rio Grande do Norte (UFRN).

-_I'm Front-End Developer at [ACL Tecnologia](https://github.com/ACL-TECNOLOGIA)_
+_I'm Front End Developer at [ACL Tecnologia](https://github.com/ACL-TECNOLOGIA)_

 ## ⚡ More about me